 How Can Your Friends Get New Clients?

-The beginning of every business is very tough and every new business owner wants to get out of it.
-They want to move from the chaos phase into stability phase as soon as possible.
+The beginning of every business is very tough, and every new business owner wants to get out of it.
+They want to move from the chaos phase into the stability phase as soon as possible.

-But many of them fall into a trap of looking for short-term solutions and quick fixes.
+But many of them fall into the trap of looking for short-term solutions and quick fixes.

 The result?